LesFerch/RightClickTools/README.md

 [![image](https://github.com/LesFerch/WinSetView/assets/79026235/0188480f-ca53-45d5-b9ff-daafff32869e)Download the zip file](https://github.com/LesFerch/RightClickTools/releases/download/1.0.3/RightClickTools.zip)

 **Note**: Some antivirus software may falsely detect the download as a virus.
 This can happen any time you download a new executable and may require extra steps to whitelist the file.

+**Note**: Scanning Right-Click Tools with VirusTotal will show that many AV products out there detect it as a trojan (14 of 69 last check).
+Those are false positives.
+This is to be expected with a tool that creates a scheduled task in order to provide the convenience of promptless elevated Cmd, PowerShell, and RegEdit commands.
+Right-Click Tools is provided on GitHub as open source, the Exe is signed, and my identity is not hidden.
+I submit my apps to the Windows Defender team to ensure that Windows Defender is okay with them.
+I don't have the resources to do that for all AV products.
+Life is too short for that.

 1. Download the zip file using the link above.
 2. Extract the contents.
 You should see **RightClickTools.exe** and an **AppParts** folder.